 KOTC Logo (c)1996 Columbus Knox

-Our 22nd Annual Family Day 2018 "Ain't It Funny" Creative Director, Oni Lasana presents a ANANSI SONG with KOTC drummers, Mama Nzingha as Aesop's "milkmaid" dancing with youths from the audience.
+Our 22nd Annual Family Day 2018 "Ain't It Funny" Creative Director, Oni Lasana presents a ANANSI SONG with KOTC drummers.
+Mama Nzingha as Aesop's "milkmaid" dancing with a shy little one.

 Family Day 2018

-Aesop Song : By Diane Ferlatte & Oni Lasana
+Aesop Song : Chorus by Diane Ferlatte, Poem by Oni Lasana

 Performed by Oni Lasana & Onochie Odenigbo aka "Young Brother O"